Vidiprinter: BBC Scotland

-BBC Scotland has historically shown its own football results programme.
-From 1989–2001, it was known as Afternoon Sportscene and it opted out of Grandstand at around 4:40 pm when the Final Score segment of the programme was about to begin, and consequently the programme included a vidiprinter sequence which lasted for roughly the same time as it did on Final Score.
-The programme was renamed Sportscene Results at the start of the 2001-02 season although it wasn't until the end of the decade that the vidiprinter was on-screen from the start of the programme until the classified results at 5 pm.
+BBC Scotland has historically broadcast its own football results service, which became a programme in its own right in 1989 when Afternoon Sportscene launched.
+It opted out of Grandstand at around 4:40 pm when the Final Score segment of the programme was about to begin, and the programme included a vidiprinter sequence which lasted for roughly the same time as it did on Final Score.
+The programme was renamed Sportscene Results at the start of the 2001-02 season although, when the programme was extended in 2002 to begin at 4.30pm, the vidiprinter originally only appeared at the start of the programme and when the results were coming in and it wasn't until the end of the decade that the vidiprinter was on-screen from the start of the programme until the classified results at 5 pm.

 As with Final Score, the vidiprinter seen on BBC Scotland historically took the raw feed but in November 2013, two weeks after Final Score launched an edited version, BBC Scotland followed suit.
 All English non-League scores, as well as all Welsh and Irish scores, were removed.
 BBC Scotland also started using its own codes, prefixing all English games with the letter 'E'.
 However in 2017 some of this information was restored.
 Scores and results from the National League (including the North and South divisions), Welsh Premier League and the Northern Ireland Premiership along with goal flashes and sendings-off from all of those leagues was re-instated.
-This is the first time that a vidiprinter on television has shown the scorers and sendings-off from the National League North, National League South and the Northern Ireland Premiership - this information had been available on the BBC's online vidiprinter since the 2014/15 season.
+This is the first time that a vidiprinter on television has shown the scorers and sendings-off from the National League North, National League South and the Northern Ireland Premiership.
+This level of coverage continued until the start of the 2024-25 season when all three National League divisions were removed.